 Filing for divorce is challenging, and being represented by a lawyer is highly recommended.
 You may unintentionally give up a significant recovery because you don't know how to pursue it.
 However, you have the right to proceed without a lawyer, if you wish.
-Judge Ferguson has prepared this Procedure and Checklist to walk you through the divorce process.
-Download and follow this procedure to quickly and easily obtain an agreed divorce.
+Judge Ferguson has prepared this to walk you through the divorce process.
+Download and follow this Procedure and Checklist to assist you in obtaining an agreed divorce.

 This checklist will help you make sure you are ready for your final hearing.